bitcoinatlas/bitcoin/README.md

 ### Technical Notes and Terminology

-- The whole codebase uses **wire format internally**, so there is no `.reverse()` or `.toReversed()` anywhere in the core logic, except when making things like console logs human-readable.
+- The whole codebase uses **wire format internally**, so there is no `.reverse()` or `.toReversed()` anywhere in the core logic, except while making things human-readable on ui or logs.
 - I call the original implementation of Bitcoin and anything legacy **"satoshi"**.
 For example:
   - Satoshi Client
   - Satoshi RPC